 If your case goes to trial, it will be up to a jury to determine how much of the fault each party bears for the accident and reduce your damages in proportion to your responsibility.
 For example, if your damages total $100,000 but you bear 30% of the blame, your award will be reduced to $70,000.
 If your case is one of the vast majority that is settled with the insurance company, the insurance adjuster or defense counsel will negotiate the issue of responsibility with your attorney.
 In either case, you are best served by having a strong advocate on your side.

 It seems simple: you were injured in a slip and fall accident and believe someone else’s negligence caused it.
 However, bringing a successful claim means following tedious court rules and deadlines, and producing evidence of each of the elements of negligence.
-A seasoned personal injury attorney at Salamati Law understands this process and will package the information most persuasively so that others recognize the value of your case.
+A seasoned Los Angeles slip and fall lawyer at Salamati Law understands this process and will package the information most persuasively so that others recognize the value of your case.

 Unless an exception applies, you only have two years from the date of your injury to file a lawsuit in California.
 This time can pass quickly and it does not take long for evidence to disappear.
 Take action as soon as possible to protect your case.
 Do not delay; call Salamati Law to schedule a free, confidential case review.